gmuGADIG/DEADSHOT/.github/ISSUE_TEMPLATE/2_task_group_empty.md

 ---
-name: 2.
-Task Group - Empty
+name: Task Group - Template
 about: A template for design to later fill out.
 Contains sub-tasks for each team.
 title: ''
 labels: discipline:design,awaiting:officer,awaiting:design